 I chose to become a 1099 CFO in 2001.
 I already had four clients by the time I wrapped up my first month as a young practitioner.

-Not much has changed in terms of the basics–getting the general ledger closed by the second or third day of the month, publishing 50 to 60-page financial reports that CEOs can actually understand and that bankers like to share with their peers, bridging the gap between strategy and execution throughout the entire organization.
-And there is so much more.
+Not much has changed in terms of the basics–designing 50 to 60-page financial reports that CEOs can actually understand and that bankers like to share with their peers, bridging the gap between strategy and execution throughout the entire organization, and creating financial models where owners can figure out which levers to pull leading to greater success.
+There is so much more.

 Loan closings, successful acquisitions, turnarounds, start-ups, ERP implementations, hiring and mentoring team members, and even coaching sales teams.